google/go-cloud/wire/README.md

 often found when interacting with common cloud providers.
 However, Wire is not coupled to Go Cloud or cloud servers: Wire is a standalone tool.

-The Go Cloud team is investigating splitting Wire into its own repository.
+The Go Cloud team is investigating splitting out Wire as its own repository.
 Follow [#513][] for updates.

 [#513]: https://github.com/google/go-cloud/issues/513